ldeso/hugo-flex/README.md

 ### Site-Wide

-Custom CSS and JS files can be loaded as part of the base asset linked by every page.
+Custom CSS and JS files can be loaded as part of the base assets linked by every page.
 To do so, their filenames have to be added to the [site configuration](#configuration):

 ```yaml
 params: